The evolution to equilibrium of solutions to nonlinear Fokker-Planck equation: Proof of Propositions and

-for $0<\lambda<\lambda_0$.
-To prove that \eqref{e3.3}, that is, \eqref{e3.36x} holds in $L^1$, we shall prove first the following lemma, which has an intrinsic interest and where we use Hypothesis (iv) for the first time.
+To prove that \eqref{e3.3}, that is that \eqref{e3.36x} holds in $L^1$, we shall prove first the following lemma, which has an intrinsic interest and where we use Hypothesis (iv) for the first time.